uh-csds/programming/docs/setup.md

 In case you problems to install software, use following online versions:

 1. [University of Helsinki Virtual Desktop Environment](https://vdi.helsinki.fi/)

-    - desktop environment that with preinstalled softwars
+   - desktop environment that with preinstalled software

 2. [CSC Notebooks](https://notebooks.rahtiapp.fi/welcome)

     - Login with your HAKA credidentials.
-    - Create an instance of "Course Introduction to Python (self-study)" and a notebook there.
+    - Create an instance of "Course Introduction to R" or "Course Introduction to Python" (both self-learning) and a notebook in that instance.
-    - Remember to always save your changes to a local machine: the files in CSC will be destroyed within five hours.
+    - Remember to **always save your changes to a local machine**: the files in CSC will be destroyed within five hours.

 ## Brief introduction to notebooks